amanmohdtp/MEGA-AI/README.md

 ---

-### 🎩 About AUTOBOB
+### 🎩 About MEGA-AI
-**AUTOBOB** is a multi-functional WhatsApp bot designed for automatic reactions, status updates, motivational quotes, and music/media downloads.
+**MEGA-AI** is a multi-functional WhatsApp bot designed for automatic reactions, status updates, motivational quotes, and music/media downloads.
 Built with the **Baileys API**, it aims to enhance user interaction with custom and automated responses.
 Whether you want fun interactions in a group, to download media from links, or to get motivational quotes, this bot does it all!

 Key features include:
 - **Autoreact**: If You enables, Bot Will Reats With **Beautiful Random Emojis** On All Messages In All Chats.